 In our analysis of community needs, housing condition, and available Census data, we have determined that areas near downtown face the most dire challenges and are most in need of assistance.
 Specifically, block groups 354-1, 355-2, and 357-3 display higheset levels of need.
 Poverty rates in these blocks groups are estimated to be 46%, 40%, and 46%, respectively.
-A survey of housing condition in the City showed these block groups to have the most distressed housing stock (see Housing Survey Map).
+A survey of housing condition in the City showed areas in these block groups to have the most distressed housing stock (see red areas in sections 6, 7 and 8 on attached Housing Market Map).

-While we recognize the dire need in the block groups list previously, we also recognize that areas adjacent to these block groups are currently stable but at a heightened risk of sliding into a worsened state.
-With this in mind, CDBG resources may be targeted effectively to prevent this slide into a worsened state.
+While we recognize the dire need in the block groups listed previously, we also recognize that areas adjacent to these block groups are currently stable but at a heightened risk of sliding into a worsened state (indicated as yellow areas on the attached map).
+Many households in these area are low- to moderate-income and qualify for CDBG assistance.
+With this in mind, and recognizing that adequare funding is not available to assist with all housing needs, CDBG resources may be targeted effectively to prevent this slide into a worsened state.